pszabo94/JellyfinCaddyDuckDNS/README.md

   }</pre>

 #### Also a script, that updates your IP.
 Useful if you have a dynamic IP.
 Skip, if you do only plan to use it via LAN.
-<pre>mkdir /srv/ctnuser/scripts # Do not forget the ownership and access.
+<pre>mkdir /srv/ctnuser/scripts
-vi duckdns.sh # Do not forget the ownership and access, also make it executable.
+vi duckdns.sh # Do not forget to make it executable.

 echo url="https://www.duckdns.org/update?domains="your_domain"&token="your_token_from_duckdns"&ip=" | curl -k -o /srv/ctnuser/scripts/duck.log -K -</pre>